Columbia Law School: Founding

-At its founding, four distinct courses of lectures of this class were then established: one on Philology, offered by distinguished scholar and statesman, George P. Marsh; a second by Dr. Francis Lieber, a standard writer upon topics of political science and of international law, then a professor at Columbia College; a third course on Ethics, by Professor Nairne, also of the College; and a fourth on Municipal Law, by Theodore W. Dwight, then Professor of Law in Hamilton College, New York, which at the time already had a flourishing law school.
+At its founding, four distinct courses of lectures of this class were then established: one on Philology, offered by distinguished scholar and statesman, George P. Marsh; a second by Dr. Francis Lieber, a standard writer upon topics of political science and of international law, then a professor at Columbia College; a third course on Ethics, by Professor Nairne, also of the college; and a fourth on Municipal Law, by Theodore W. Dwight, then Professor of Law in Hamilton College, New York, which at the time already had a flourishing law school.
 The original course of study to obtain a degree consisted of just two years, rather than the modern standard of three.

 The first lecture in the law school was delivered on Monday, November 1, 1858, by Mr. Dwight, at the rooms of the Historical Society.
 It was an introductory lecture, afterwards printed.
 The audience consisted mainly of lawyers.
 It was plain that many of them could be counted upon as friends of a system of legal education.
 The result was an immediate attendance of 35 students, who showed their intention of pursuing a regular course of study by at once paying a tuition fee for instruction throughout the year.
 Such assurances were given of a future increase of numbers that it was determined to divide each class at the beginning of the coming year into two sections, for their convenience.
 The next year, the number of students was 62; in the third year, there were 103.
 Many of these early students were members of the bar.

 In 1860, in order to stimulate excellence in attainments of the students, a series of annual prizes was established, commencing with $250, and diminishing regularly by $50, until the sum of $100 was reached.
 These were adjudicated by leading members of the bar upon the combined merits of written answers to printed questions, and of essays upon topics selected by the instructors.
 None could compete for the prizes except those who had fully completed the two years' course.
 The questions covered the range of studies for the whole course.
 Stringent rules were adopted in reference to the answers, so as to secure the absolute fidelity of the candidates in their work.

+In 1882, George Henry Schanck graduated from Columbia Law as its first black student.
+There were a few other black students over the next several decades, including Thomas Ayres Church and James Dickson Carr.